mleithner/ca2/README.md

 For further information, feature requests and bug reports, please contact `mleithner@sba-research.org`.

+## CA2 Versions

+The following CA2 versions exist:

+* `Basic` (identifier `1`): The original method as described in the publication above.
+This uses a simple efficient bit encoding scheme.
+* `Bzip2` (identifier `2`): This version is identical to `Basic`, but uses Bzip2 to store raw data.
+The CCMeta content remains the same.
+The code in this repository now always stores data using `Bzip2`, but retains the ability to decode archives using `Basic`.

 ## Setup

 You need a working Rust toolchain, e.g. from [rustup](https://rustup.rs/).